Grapa API Reference

 }, {count: 0, sum: 0, multiplier: 2});

-/* Filter with state management */
+/* Filter with read-only context (passed by reference) */

 [1, 2, 3, 4, 5].filter(op(x, y) {